signetica/MoonPhase/README.md

 ### Arguments
 * time:		The time of the desired the moon phase and position, in GMT seconds from the Unix epoch (January 1, 1970).
 		As the moon phase changes slowly and precision within a few hours is not likely necessary for most applications, using the time provided by the Arduino now(), which will be the time in seconds from January 1, 1970 in your local time zone, should be fine.

 ### Returned values
 * double jDate:		The fractional Julian date for *time*.

-* double phase:	      	The phase of the moon, from 0 (new) to 0.5 (full) to 1.0 new).
+* double phase:	      	The phase of the moon, from 0 (new) to 0.5 (full) to 1.0 (new).

-* double age:		Age in days of current cycle.
+* double age:		Age in days of the current cycle.

 * double fraction:	The illumination fraction, from 0% - 100%.